The GED Reading practice tests are part of our GED Language Arts prep.

 An inference is a conclusion or reasoning based on details in the passage.
 You may, for example, be asked to make an inference about a character in the passage through his or her actions.
 So you’ll have to make a decision about a character’s personality bases on his or her actions.

-A hypothesis is a guess or a prediction about what will be happening.
+A hypothesis a guess or a prediction about what will be happening.
 You may be asked, after reading the text, to make a hypothesis about the fate of a character in the passage.
 So you’ll have to make a guess as to what will happen to the character.

 A generalization is an assumption or a broad idea that you can be made about a character, the environment, or things happening in the passage.
 You may be asked to make a generalization about the community in the given passage and your answer must be based on details the author provided in the text.

 Figurative language is about words that are not used in a literal sense.
 Authors often use figurative language to create images for the readers that cannot be created by the words’ actual meanings.
-You may be asked to identify examples of figurative language from the given text and decide which examples create meanings different than their actual definitions.
+You may be asked to identify examples of figurative language from the given text and decide which examples create meanings different from their actual definitions.

 Types of figurative language